Chukak/containers/docs/sorted_list.md

 If the list is empty, the result of the `back` method has an undefined behavior.
 Be careful when using this method.

 ## Get elements from the position

 ### the `at` method
 To get an element from the position, use the `at` method.
-The `at` method, checks an available tange.
+The `at` method, checks an available range.
-If the position, from which you want to get an element is less than zero, or outside of the range of the list, the `at` method throws an `out_of_range` exception.
-This method is safe, can be use in an empty list.
+If the position, from which you want to get an element is less than zero, or outside of the range of the list, the `at` method throws the `out_of_range` error.
+This method is safe, can be use when the list is empty.
 Returns an element from the position.
 ```
 sorted_list<int> list = {2, 1};